How to Consciously Approach Black Friday

 Now more than ever, it’s critical to consider how to use Black Friday for your brand.
 If you are wondering when you should start looking at your Black Friday campaign, this is your reminder to get inspired by how brands have been reinventing a trend.

-Encourage sales with a purpose
+Encourage Sales with a Purpose

-As I mentioned in my introduction, your audience is more mindful than ever.
 How can you combine a sale with a great message you can share about your brand?
 Especially when tying your campaign with social media, in addition to conversion metrics, you might also want to set goals for brand awareness.

 You could look to partner with a local charity, and it’s donating money from each sale or create a joint deal with a fellow business that shares your values.